Tag Archives: shady city

 City Main has it’s distinctive sky line in large part due to Fullerton Construction.
 As viewed from the northern town of Bourtnon.

 From the time of the first mayor of the Shady City it has been both an inspiring and terrifying building.
-It was built by the Fullerton family and funded on Owen coin centuries before the Coldford we know.
+It was built by the Fullerton family and funded on Owen coin and given the Penn stamp of approval, a long time before the Coldford we know.
 The first mayor, Jock Wilson, took his place with pride.
 Public addresses were held on the lawns out front and the new mayor was to make his first official address to the people.
-Mayor Wilson didn’t show up.
-His vice – Peter Hardy – made the apologies.
-Jock was on his way.
-He would be with them soon.
-There was a desperate cry from the top of the clock face.
-A scream broke through the crowd’s tension.
-The gathering watched as the body of the mayor tumbled to his death.
-The lawns had only just been completed when they received their first blood stain.
-This set precedent for how messy the politics of the Shady City would get.

 A uniquely constructed building.
 The large time piece almost acts as a doomsday clock.
 The face of the entire city is one of time ticking by.
 Tick, tock.
 Tick, tock.
 Everyone look up at the giant clock.

+Enjoy this?
 Time is ticking by for the residents of Harbour House.
 A unique rehab facility with standards, laws and regulations all of its own.

 Character Profile: Mayor Jim Feltz